Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system

+We can now divide the system into two parts, given by the minority of undriven scar-like modes $k_\nu$, which are local and well separated in energy, on the one hand, and the majority of ``actual'' Floquet states on the other.
+As a consequence of the large level splitting, within the undriven subspace the bath will efficiently transport particles to the lowest state, $k_c$.
+Moreover, among the driven states the mixing of low-energy with more excited states, raises their energies on average, corresponding to Floquet heating, so that, as a result, we find also an enhanced bath-induced transfer from driven modes towards $k_c$ (this might be viewed as a Floquet-heating-induced thermoelectric effect).
+Both effects together, then lead to the observed non-equilibrium Bose condensation in the excited state $k_c$.

+A somewhat related, but in its origin rather different effect can be observed, when instead of being driven periodically, the system is coupled to a very hot local bath \cite{SchnellEtAl17}.
+However, in stark contrast to the driven system, in this scenario the eigenstate structure of the system is not altered at all.
+Moreover, the experimental realization a local drive is much easier than that of an additional hot local bath.

-The driving induced non-equilibrium condensation is a robust effect, not relying on fine tuning of parameters.
-We find it equally for model parameters describing Cs atoms in a Rb bath (see supplemental material \cite{SM}).
-In Fig.~\ref{fig:occ-func-a} we investigate its dependence on both the driving strength (a) and the bath temperature (b), when plotting the mean occupations $\langle \hat{n}_k\rangle$ both at time $t/t_\text{ref}=1$ (solid line) and in the steady state (dashed lines) versus $A/J$ and $T/T_c^\text{bath}$ (the dotted lines are the ground-state occupation in equilibrium for comparison).
-More than half of the particles occupy a single mode in a large parameter regime for $A/J\gtrsim 0.5$ (a) and $T\lesssim T_c^\text{ne}=JN/M \approx 4 J\gg T_c^\text{eq}\approx0.69J$ (b).
+The non-equilibrium condensation does not rely on fine tuning.
+We equally find it for Caesium atoms in a Rubidium bath \cite{SM}.
+In Fig.~\ref{fig:occ-func-a} we, also, investigate its dependence on both the driving strength $A/J$ (a) and the bath temperature $T/T_c^\text{bath}$ (b) by plotting $\langle \hat{n}_k\rangle$ at time $t/t_\text{ref}=1$ (solid line) and in the steady state (dashed lines) (the dotted line is the equilibrium ground-state occupation).
+The majority of particles occupies a single mode for $A/J\gtrsim 0.5$ (a) and $T\lesssim T_c^\text{ne}=JN/M \approx 4 J\gg T_c^\text{eq}\approx0.69J$ (b).
 Here $T_c^\text{ne}$ denotes a rough estimate of the non-equilibrium condensation temperature below which half the particles occupy $k_c$.
-It is obtained by assuming that within the cold part of the system, due to the large level spacing between the few decoupled modes, the bath transports essentially all $N-N'$ particles to the ``cold mode'' of lowest energy mode, $k_c$, while the remaining $N'$ in the hot part are equally distributed over the ``hot modes'' as a result of Floquet heating. $T_c^\text{ne}$ then results from setting $N'=N/2$ and approximating the coupling between hot and cold modes by non-resonant ($K=0$) bath-induced transitions~\cite{SM}.
+It is obtained by assuming that within the cold undriven modes the large level splitting causes the bath to transport all particles to $k_c$, while the remaining $N'$ particles are equally distributed over the driven modes. $T_c^\text{ne}$ then results from setting $N'=N/2$ and approximating the coupling between driven and undriven modes by non-resonant ($K=0$) transitions~\cite{SM}.